jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/11_grouped_bar_chart_customization/task.md

 ## Theory

 Now we can distinguish the traces, but the decade labels are missing.
-To add them, we can use the familiar [`ax.set_xticks`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.set_xticks.html) function.
+To add them, we can use the familiar [`ax.set_xticks`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.set_xticks.html) method.

 Previously we only passed the positions where the ticks should be located.
-However, we can also pass a second argument to this function — the labels for these ticks.
+However, we can also pass a second argument to this method — the labels for these ticks.
 These labels will replace the numeric ones.

 So let's go back to our example.